(reading time: 52 minutes)

 “Not a chance.
 I’m getting him out of there.”

-Berrad slowed down.
-Even though he still moved at fifty miles an hour, it felt like a dead stop.
+Berrad slowed.
+Even though he still moved at seventy kilometers an hour it felt like a dead stop.
 Shame crept over him when he considered forsaking Myro’s life for the selfish pursuit of passion.
 Never do this again.
 Never run on new worlds… Can I?

 He looked to his left and saw the tranquility of the forest.
 This could be the last time that the peace of a new world welcomed him in.
 He looked to his right and saw the destruction of the mud.
 He watched Myro struggle to stay ahead of its surging tide.
 I can’t.
 He won’t get to see any more new worlds either.